Bhumbra/DeepNodal/QUICKSTART.md

 specification stage, dropout is applied to the last layer whereas L2 regularisation applied to all layers.
 Like dropout, batch-normalisation is specified to the stack, in this case only affecting the first level.
 And unlike previous examples, for which the default stochastic gradient descent `('sgd')` optimiser was employed by the supervisor, here an Adam optimiser is used `('adam')`.
-Finally, four training regimes (indexed 0 to 3) have been created with decreasing learning rates, with the last (3) disabling all dropout.
-Note how in the execution code, each of the `sup.use_regime(i)` lines is invoked at particular epochs to switch training regimens.
-The default regime index is 0, and so there is no need for an additional line for the first training regime.
+Finally, four training schedules (indexed 0 to 3) have been created with decreasing learning rates, with the last (3) disabling all dropout.
+Note how in the execution code, each of the `sup.use_schedule(i)` lines is invoked at particular epochs to switch training schedules.
+The default schedule index is 0, and so there is no need for an additional line for the first training schedule.

 ## Convolutional network example